 Rick Frazier is the Chief Product Supply Officer for Coca-Cola Refreshments (CCR).
 Rick has overarching accountability for the North America Supply Chain, enabling CCR to build brands, serve customers, generate growth and engage in communities at an optimized cost.
 Previously, Rick served as Vice President of Commercial Products Supply for The Coca-Cola Company, where he was accountable for the manufacturing and sale of concentrates, beverage bases and syrups to our global bottling operations.
 He also served as Vice President, Supply Chain & Senior Vice President of Technical Stewardship.
 Under his leadership, the Company's Global Quality, Scientific & Regulatory Affairs, and Environment & Water Resources functions drove sustainable growth, quality, environmental and regulatory risk.
 Rick is a member of Link Unlimited, 100 Black Men of Atlanta, Inc., Executive Leadership Council and serves on the Boards of the Executive Leadership Foundation and Fernbank Natural History Museum.
 He received his Bachelor of Science degree in Business Administration from the University of Illinois.

 In addition to the NFF Board, Lee also serves on the Board of Advisors for the Appalachian Mountain Club and continues to participate in their semi-annual strategy planning sessions.
 Founded in 1876, the Appalachian Mountain Club is America's oldest nonprofit conservation and recreation organization.
-He also serves as a member of the Board of Trustees for the Mountaineers.
+Previously he served as a member of the Board of Directors for the Mountaineers.
 The Mountaineers was formed in 1906 and is dedicated to enriching the community by helping people explore, conserve, learn about and enjoy the lands and waters of the Pacific Northwest.
 Lee holds a Bachelor of Science degree in Business Administration from Miami University, Oxford, Ohio, and a Masters of Business Administration Degree from the University of Idaho, Moscow, Idaho.

 Timothy Proctor Schieffelin